mpritchardESTM/esteemedio.github.io/_posts/2020-09-02-6-soft-skills-every-developer-needs-to-get-hired.md

 ---
 As an IT expert, it’s more important than ever to understand the [secret ingredients](https://esteemed.io/blog/2020/08/05/happy/) for finding a fit with an employer.
 One key to that success is the need for “outside the box” traits.

-Developers can no longer remain faceless robots in basement cubicles.
-Personality, people skills, and emotional intelligence are in higher demand than ever.
-But why?
+Developers aren't faceless robots in basement cubicles.
+Employers want their developers to bring their personality, people skills, and emotional intelligence into their work.

-“[Research conducted with Fortune 500 CEOs](https://www.amanet.org/articles/the-hard-truth-about-soft-skills/) by the Stanford Research Institute International and the Carnegie Melon Foundation, found that 75% of long-term job success depends on people skills, while only 25% on technical knowledge.” —AMA
+> “[Research conducted with Fortune 500 CEOs](https://www.amanet.org/articles/the-hard-truth-about-soft-skills/) by the Stanford Research Institute International and the Carnegie Melon Foundation, found that 75% of long-term job success depends on people skills, while only 25% on technical knowledge.” —AMA

-Soft skills are now the greatest compliment to your hard skills for retention.
+Soft skills are now the greatest complement to your hard skills for retention.
 It doesn’t matter how fast you can code anymore.
-You have to be human too.
+You have to be human, too.

 ### How can businesses make decisions based on intangibles?

 Soft skills have long been undervalued in tech.
 Analytical skills and quantitative expertise won’t be the only deciding factors for candidates anymore.

-“In an increasingly data-driven economy, the [demand for ‘soft’ social skills](https://www.pnas.org/content/pnas/115/50/12630.full.pdf), like teamwork and communication, increase with greater demand for ‘hard’ technical skills and tools.”
+> “In an increasingly data-driven economy, the [demand for ‘soft’ social skills](https://www.pnas.org/content/pnas/115/50/12630.full.pdf), like teamwork and communication, increase with greater demand for ‘hard’ technical skills and tools.” —PNAS

 But soft skills are hard to measure.
 They’re qualities that include things like common sense, how well you mesh with co-workers, and your adaptability to change.